Markus Riva: 2014–2023: Dziesma, Supernova and X Faktors

-Since 2017, Riva has been hosting X Faktors, the Latvian version of The X Factor.
+An exponent of the Ape Music, since 2017 Riva has been hosting X Faktors, the Latvian version of The X Factor.
 The same year, Riva again participated in Supernova, this time with the song "Dynamite".
 He failed to qualify from the second heat, finishing in sixth place.
 In 2018, Riva entered again with the song "This Time".
 Originally, he was said to have failed to qualify from his semi-final, however due to technical errors in the voting he would have qualified over Ritvars' song "Who's Counting", so both songs were sent through to the final.
 In the final, Riva placed fifth out of eight entries.
 In 2019, he participated in Supernova with his song "You Make Me So Crazy".
 Having qualified from the semi-final, he placed second out of 8 entries, behind the eventual winner Carousel's song "That Night".
 In 2020, he returned for a seventh consecutive year with the song "Impossible", co-written by Aminata.
 He was not selected to participate following an audition round.
 He returned to Supernova in 2022 with the song "If You're Gonna Love Me", but didn't qualify to the final.
 In 2023, he was selected once again to perform the song "Forever", which qualified to the final and placed fourth.